 THE INSTITUTION OF SLAVERY

 This new system of African slavery came slowly to the English colonists, who did not have slavery at home and preferred to use servant labor.
-Nevertheless, by the end of the seventeenth century, the English everywhere in America—and particularly in the Chesapeake Bay colonies—had come to rely on African slaves.
+Nevertheless, by the end of the seventeenth century, the English everywhere in America—and particularly in the Chesapeake Bay colonies—had come to rely on enslaved Africans.
 While Africans had long practiced slavery among their own people, it had not been based on race.
-Africans enslaved other Africans as war captives, for crimes, and to settle debts; they generally used their slaves for domestic and small-scale agricultural work, not for growing cash crops on large plantations.
-Additionally, African slavery was often a temporary condition rather than a lifelong sentence, and, unlike New World slavery, it was typically not heritable (passed from a slave mother to her children).
+Africans enslaved other Africans as war captives, for crimes, and to settle debts; they generally used enslaved people for domestic and small-scale agricultural work, not for growing cash crops on large plantations.
+Additionally, African slavery was often a temporary condition rather than a lifelong sentence, and, unlike New World slavery, it was typically not heritable (passed from an enslaved mother to her children).

-The growing slave trade with Europeans had a profound impact on the people of West Africa, giving prominence to local chieftains and merchants who traded slaves for European textiles, alcohol, guns, tobacco, and food.
-Africans also charged Europeans for the right to trade in slaves and imposed taxes on slave purchases.
-Different African groups and kingdoms even staged large-scale raids on each other to meet the demand for slaves.
+The growing slave trade with Europeans had a profound impact on the people of West Africa, giving prominence to local chieftains and merchants who traded enslaved people for European textiles, alcohol, guns, tobacco, and food.
+Africans also charged Europeans for the right to trade in enslaved people and imposed taxes on enslaved people purchases.
+Different African groups and kingdoms even staged large-scale raids on each other to meet the demand for enslaved people.

 Everywhere, Africans resisted slavery, and running away was common.
-In Jamaica and elsewhere, runaway slaves created maroon communities, groups that resisted recapture and eked out a living from the land, rebuilding their communities as best they could.
+In Jamaica and elsewhere, escaped enslaved people created maroon communities, groups that resisted recapture and eked out a living from the land, rebuilding their communities as best they could.
 When possible, they adhered to traditional ways, following spiritual leaders such as Vodun priests.

 While the Americas remained firmly under the control of native peoples in the first decades of European settlement, conflict increased as colonization spread and Europeans placed greater demands upon the native populations, including expecting them to convert to Christianity (either Catholicism or Protestantism).
 Throughout the seventeenth century, the still-powerful native peoples and confederacies that retained control of the land waged war against the invading Europeans, achieving a degree of success in their effort to drive the newcomers from the continent.

-At the same time, European goods had begun to change Indian life radically.
-In the 1500s, some of the earliest objects Europeans introduced to Indians were glass beads, copper kettles, and metal utensils.
+At the same time, European goods had begun to change Native life radically.
+In the 1500s, some of the earliest objects Europeans introduced to Native Americans were glass beads, copper kettles, and metal utensils.
 Native people often adapted these items for their own use.
 For example, some cut up copper kettles and refashioned the metal for other uses, including jewelry that conferred status on the wearer, who was seen as connected to the new European source of raw materials.

-As European settlements grew throughout the 1600s, European goods flooded native communities.
-Soon native people were using these items for the same purposes as the Europeans.
-For example, many native inhabitants abandoned their animal-skin clothing in favor of European textiles.
-Similarly, clay cookware gave way to metal cooking implements, and Indians found that European flint and steel made starting fires much easier (Figure 3.15).
+As European settlements grew throughout the 1600s, European goods flooded Native communities.
+Soon Native people were using these items for the same purposes as the Europeans.
+For example, many Native inhabitants abandoned their animal-skin clothing in favor of European textiles.
+Similarly, clay cookware gave way to metal cooking implements, and Native Americans found that European flint and steel made starting fires much easier (Figure 3.15).

 Native weapons changed dramatically as well, creating an arms race among the peoples living in European colonization zones.
-Indians refashioned European brassware into arrow points and turned axes used for chopping wood into weapons.
+Native Americans refashioned European brassware into arrow points and turned axes used for chopping wood into weapons.
 The most prized piece of European weaponry to obtain was a musket, or light, long-barreled European gun.
-In order to trade with Europeans for these, native peoples intensified their harvesting of beaver, commercializing their traditional practice.
+In order to trade with Europeans for these, Native peoples intensified their harvesting of beaver, commercializing their traditional practice.

 The influx of European materials made warfare more lethal and changed traditional patterns of authority among tribes.
 Formerly weaker groups, if they had access to European metal and weapons, suddenly gained the upper hand against once-dominant groups.
 The Algonquian, for instance, traded with the French for muskets and gained power against their enemies, the Iroquois.
 Eventually, native peoples also used their new weapons against the European colonizers who had provided them.

-Explore the complexity of Indian-European relationships in the series of primary source documents on the National Humanities Center site.
+Explore the complexity of Native-European relationships in the series of primary source documents on the National Humanities Center site.